 Depending on your location, you might want to consider a fit and flare or a flowy dress!
 They look great in walking and photos with movement.

 But most importantly, choose an outfit you feel comfortable in, but don’t be afraid to dress up!

 Statement jewelry or shoes is a great way to add color or pattern to a simple dress.

 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.

 You can’t go wrong with a suit and tie.
-Consider pulling out that suit you had to wear last time you were a groomsmen!
 To make it a little more casual, skip the tie and button down the collar or even wear jeans with this look.

 - Set date, time and location with Julia